-This Sweet Potato Pie is creamy and lightly spiced and easy to make!
+Southern Sweet Potato Pie is creamy, lightly spiced with just a touch of cinnamon and nutmeg, and so easy to make!
 Similar to pumpkin but with a more delicate flavor, this one is a Southern family favorite!

 Of course, when I called Mama to ask for her recipe she said, “Well, I don’t really measure anything I just mix it up.”
 So I had to run through her estimates a couple of times to come up with an actual version of the recipe to share.